-Where there is a query of ASD, it should be carefully considered and local ASD-specific services, or CAMHS, may have a role in assessment.
+Where there is a query of ASD, it should be carefully considered and local ASD-specific services, neurodevelopmental teams, or CAMHS, may have a role in assessment.
 CAMHS may be more appropriate for children and young people where there are complexities, and other diagnostic considerations may need to be eliminated or formulated alongside an ASD diagnosis.
-NICE have produced a range of guidelines, there is also a SIGN guideline to which the reader can refer for further information and the National Autistic Society has guidance on working with individuals with ASD who are also engaged in criminal proceedings.
+NICE have produced a range of guidelines, there is also a SIGN guideline containing further information, whilst the National Autistic Society has guidance on working with individuals with ASD who are also engaged in criminal proceedings.